skydread1/portfolio/src/loicb/server/content/portfolio/blog_django.md

 Then I use `boto3` which is the official AWS SDK for Python so I can programmatically interact with AWS S3.

-FInally, I can run the `collectstatic` django command to gather and upload the static files to the S3 bucket
+Finally, I can run the `collectstatic` django command to gather and upload the static files to the S3 bucket

 ### Storage

 In production, the data is stored in an AWS RDS PostgreSQL database.

-I use `psycopg2-binary` allow my app to communicate with a PostgreSQL database.
+The library `psycopg2-binary` allows my app to communicate with a PostgreSQL database.

 For dev, I used the default SQLite configuration provided by Django.

 ### Run the server

-In production, I use a AWS Elastic Beanstalk.
+In production, I use an AWS Elastic Beanstalk.

 I use `gunicorn` as HTTP server.

-To deploy new app versions, I use the `AWS CLI EB` so I just have to run `eb deploy` to deploy the new app version.
+To deploy new app versions, I rely on the `AWS CLI EB` so I just have to run `eb deploy` to deploy the new app version on the AWS beanstalk.

 ### Domain